enbnt/enbnt.github.io/content/posts/timeseries-basics.md

   - The time series data will always contain timestamps that are ascending
   - The time series data will not change when it is being queried

+### :stop_sign:Stop Here:stop_sign:

-***STOP HERE!
-If you want to think about or solve the problem before we dive in.
-Otherwise, continue.***
+If you want to think about or solve the problem before we dive in, take some time and come back to this section when you are ready.
+Otherwise, continue.

+### Thinking It Through

 This is a decent skeleton that should hopefully have some questions start to fire in the candidate's mind.
+Let's assume we're a candidate for a bit.

   * We are defining a TimeSeries class and returning that as a result of fetch
   * What does the TimeSeries class look like?